anaclumos/extracranial/Research/pages/Gaussian Distribution.md

 One of the critical properties of the [[Gaussian]] [[distribution]] is that about 68% of the observations fall within one standard deviation of the mean, about 95% of the observations fall within two standard deviations of the mean, and about 99.7% of the observations fall within three standard deviations of the mean.

-The [[Gaussian]] [[distribution]] is widely used in various fields, such as physics, engineering, economics, and social sciences, due to its flexibility and ability to model many real-world phenomena.
+The [[Gaussian]] [[distribution]] is widely used in various fields, such as physics, engineering, [[Economy|economics]], and social sciences, due to its flexibility and ability to model many real-world phenomena.
 It is also a foundational concept in statistical inference, which involves making inferences about a population based on a sample of data.